Tennessee takes lead in Republican effort to restrict drag shows

 "It gives confidence to parents that they can take their kids to a public or private show and will not be blindsided by a sexualized performance," Tennessee Senate Majority Leader Jack Johnson, a Republican, said in a statement.

+Representative Chris Todd, a Republican, said he sponsored the bill in the House of Representatives after seeking a court order last year to stop an advertised "family-friendly" drag show during an LGBT Pride event at a park in Jackson, which he said was a form of child abuse.

+"It was forced to be indoors and 18 and up, and I was asked to come up with legislation that would make this much more clear," Todd said in the House on Thursday.

-This month, Johnson and his Senate colleagues passed a billcriminalizing "adult cabaret entertainment" in public or where it could be seen by children.
+This month, Johnson and his Senate colleagues passed a bill criminalizing "adult cabaret entertainment" in public or where it could be seen by children, though it would still be allowed in age-restricted venues.
 The bill defined such entertainment as including "adult-oriented" performances by strippers, go-go dancers or "male or female impersonators."

-The House of Representatives will weigh its version of the bill on Thursday.
+On Thursday, the House passed the bill, which will head to Governor Bill Lee, a Republican, for signing into law.

 A first offense would be a misdemeanor crime, and a subsequent offense a felony, carrying a sentence of between one and six years in prison.